 Spouse as Shareholder, Director or Officer

-If a spouse is a shareholder, director or office of a corporation, and if a court believes that applying section 16 of the Guidelines does not fairly reflect all of the income available to the spouse for paying child support, the court may consider income fluctuations and decide the spouse’s income includes:
+If a spouse is a shareholder, director or officer of a corporation, and if a court believes that applying section 16 of the Guidelines does not fairly reflect all of the income available to the spouse for paying child support, the court may consider income fluctuations and decide the spouse’s income includes:

 - all or part of the pretax income of the corporation and any related corporation for the last taxation year; or